pmean/build-website/text/02/lin_int.md

-Ideally, you should have specified how you would handle the analysis of a significant interaction in your research protocol, but most people don\'t do this ahead of time.
+Ideally, you should have specified how you would handle the analysis of a significant interaction in your research protocol, but most people don't do this ahead of time.

 I would look at some graphs first to try to detect the nature of the interaction.
 There is a PLOT button on the dialog box of the SPSS